comit-network/RFCs/RFC-002-SWAP.md

 #### Body

 The body of a SWAP REQUEST depends on the chosen `protocol`.
-It is therefore subject to RFCs which define such protocols to also define, which information is contained in the `body` of a SWAP REQUEST/RESPONSE frame.
+It is therefore subject to RFCs which define such protocols to also define which information is contained in the `body` of a SWAP REQUEST/RESPONSE frame.

 ### SWAP RESPONSE frame

 #### Definition

 A frame of type `REQUEST` implies a `RESPONSE`.
-We will refer to the response of a `SWAP REQUEST` as SWAP RESPONSE.
+We will refer to the response of a SWAP REQUEST as SWAP RESPONSE.

 The SWAP RESPONSE serves two purposes: